Surgical Antimicrobial Prophylaxis

 Why is surgical prophylaxis a focus area of improvement?

 The Hospital National Antimicrobial Prescribing Survey (NAPS) is a voluntary survey coordinated by the National Centre for Antimicrobial Stewardship that enables Australian hospitals to assess the appropriateness of their antimicrobial use.
 This data is also able to be aggregated and analysed to provide an overall picture of the appropriateness of antibiotic use in participating hospitals.

 What is being done about it?

-The Australian Commission on Safety and Quality in Health Care has convened a Surgical Antimicrobial Prophylaxis Working Group with representatives from the Royal Australasian College of Surgeons; the Australian and New Zealand College of Anaesthetists; the Australian College of Perioperative Nursing; the Australian Private Hospitals Association; the National Centre for Antimicrobial Stewardship; and state and territory health department representatives to develop resources to support improved prescribing of surgical antimicrobial prophylaxis.
+The Australian Commission on Safety and Quality in Health Care convened a Surgical Antimicrobial Prophylaxis Working Group with representatives from the Royal Australasian College of Surgeons; the Australian and New Zealand College of Anaesthetists; the Australian College of Perioperative Nursing; the Australian Private Hospitals Association; the National Centre for Antimicrobial Stewardship; and, state and territory health department representatives to develop resources to support improved prescribing of surgical antimicrobial prophylaxis.

 Antimicrobial Stewardship Clinical Care Standard

-Clinical Care Standards can play an important role in delivering appropriate care and reducing unwarranted variation, as they identify and define the care people should expect to be offered or receive, regardless of where they are treated in Australia.
+Clinical Care Standards play an important role in delivering appropriate care and reducing unwarranted variation, as they identify and define the care people should expect to be offered, or receive, regardless of where they are treated in Australia.